mredenti/ModernCMake/slides/episodes/finding_packages.md

   ```

 - `find_package(<package_name>)` is a wrapper command that looks for a file named `Find<package_name>.cmake` in the CMake cache variable `CMAKE_MODULE_PATH`
-- These CMake scripts identify packages in standard locations on the system, define variables and imported targets that will be run internally when a call to `find_package()` is issued
+- These CMake scripts identify packages in standard locations on the system, define variables and **imported targets** that will be run internally when a call to `find_package()` is issued

-## FindMPI.cmake Overview
+## FindMPI.cmake

 \vspace{.5cm}